I want to change society from a business perspective, rather than from a welfare perspective.

 DIALOGUE

-Fumito Matsuda, CEO of Heralbony, is a twin brother who founded the company that deals with art by people with disabilities, with the mission of "Let your uniqueness shine."
-Akane Yamaguchi, a designer at NOMURA, has been exploring spatial concept design that generate various forms of communication.
-What new value are they trying to create through the collaboration between the two companies?
-We spoke to the two of them.
+Fumito Matsuda, CEO of Heralbony, a company founded by twin brothers to handle art by people with disabilities, operates under the mission of "Unleash your unique brilliance."
+Akane Yamaguchi, a designer NOMURA Co.,Ltd., has been exploring spatial concept design that foster various forms of communication.
+What new value are they hoping to create through this collaboration between the two companies?
+We asked them to share their thoughts.

 I was waiting for this kind of value

-In 2020, I was in charge of creating the "Taiyo Museum" at "Taiyo no Ie," a facility in Oita Prefecture that helps people with disabilities become independent, to communicate their challenges over the past 50 years.
-I learned a tremendous amount about coexistence with people with disabilities and concept design for that purpose.
-The first time I met a staff member from HERALBONY was when he came to visit me for a seminar to talk about it.
+In 2020, I was in charge of creating the "Taiyo Museum" at "Taiyo no Ie," a facility in Oita Prefecture that helps people with disabilities become independent, to tell the story of their more than 50 years of efforts.
+I learned so much about coexistence with people with disabilities and concept design for that purpose.
+It was at a seminar where I was talking about this that a staff member from Heralbony came to visit, and that was the first time I met them.

-Matsuda: That's where it all began, and we were invited to events hosted by NOMURA By that time, we had already established ourselves as a company, but the reason we twins created HERALBONY in the first place was because we had seen art at the Lumbini Museum in Iwate Prefecture.
-We were deeply moved, but when we searched the internet for "disability and art," words like CSR (corporate social responsibility), SDGs (sustainable development goals), and social concept design were all that came to mind.
+Matsuda: That's where it all started, and we were invited to events by NOMURA Co.,Ltd. and others.
+By then, the company was already established, but the reason why my twin sister and I created Heralbony in the first place was because we saw the art at the Runbini Museum in Iwate Prefecture.
+We were deeply moved, but when you search for "disability, art" on the internet, you keep coming across terms like CSR (Corporate Social Responsibility), SDGs (Sustainable Development Goals), and social concept design.

-I want people to be simply moved when they watch the film.
-As soon as the word "disability" is used, it changes into something a little different.
-I wanted to create a company that breaks through that.
-So, the purpose of establishing the company was to first deliver it outside the welfare industry.
-I decided to create a form of re-import from the outside to the welfare industry.
-But at first, it was really hard to manage, and at those times, it was people in the welfare industry and parents of people with disabilities who supported and helped me.
-They said, "We've been waiting for these values."
-There was a strong desire and passion there, and realizing that gave me the meaning and significance to continue even when it was difficult, and I think it also led to the spread.
+I wanted people to be simply moved when they saw our work.
+The moment the word "disability" is used, it transforms into something slightly different.
+I wanted to create a company that could break through that barrier.
+So, as the first goal of establishing the company, I decided to reach out to people outside the welfare industry.
+I wanted to create a system where our work would be re-imported into the welfare industry from the outside.
+However, at first, the business was really tough, and it was people in the welfare industry and parents of people with disabilities who supported and helped us during that time.
+They said, "We've been waiting for this kind of value system."
+There was a strong longing and passion there, and realizing that gave meaning and significance to continuing even when things were tough, and I think it also led to our expansion.

 Spiritual wealth becomes luxury

-Yamaguchi Even when we started working together, there were no big projects at first, and I, along with fellow designer Ryo Onishi, helped out at NOMURA in small, personal club activities.
-We would have heated discussions at izakayas.
-The first project that we were involved with as a company was the Hyatt Centric Ginza Tokyo project.
+Yamaguchi Even after we started working together, there weren't any major projects at first, and within NOMURA Co.,Ltd. Ltd., fellow designer Ryo Onishi and I were just helping out on a small scale, like a personal club activity.
+We'd have heated discussions at izakayas (Japanese pubs).
+The first time we officially became involved as a company was with the Hyatt Centric Ginza Tokyo project.

-Matsuda We were originally contacted by the general manager of Hyatt Centric Ginza Tokyo.
-He discovered HERALBONY while searching for a partner that would fit concept design concept of Hyatt Centric Ginza Tokyo, a lifestyle hotel.
+Matsuda It all started when the General Manager of Hyatt Centric Ginza Tokyo contacted us.
+While searching for a partner that would fit concept design concept of Hyatt Centric Ginza Tokyo, a lifestyle hotel, they found Heralbony.

-Change the way we think about "disability" to "distinctness."
-By doing so, I hope to bring about a change in perception, and I was very happy that the general manager thought exactly like that.
-However, since it is a hotel space, we need know-how in concept design and interiors construction.
-I consulted with Yamaguchi and his team and asked them to join the team.
+I wanted to change the perception of "disability" to "uniqueness," and thereby bring about a shift in people's perceptions.
+I was delighted that the general manager shared this view.
+However, since it's a hotel space, expertise in concept design and interiors construction is required.
+I consulted with Mr. Yamaguchi and his team, and they joined the project.

-When I saw the finished product, I was impressed by how Matsuda managed to harmonize art with the interior.
-He combined several pieces to create a sense of unity in the space, while also concept design to properly convey the artist's intentions.
-Perhaps out of respect for the artist, he superimposed his own concept design philosophy on the work itself and the artist's intentions.
-It was a "co-creation" in the sense of creating together, and I was extremely happy about it.
+I was truly impressed by how Matsuda 's art and the interior design were harmonized in the finished product.
+Multiple pieces were combined to create a sense of unity in the space, while the artist's intentions were clearly conveyed.
+I think this was due to a deep respect for the artist, and the designer's own concept design philosophy was integrated with the artwork itself and the concept design 's intentions.
+It was a true "co-creation" in the sense of working together, and I was incredibly happy about that.

-Yamaguchi: At that time, the designer Yoshimura Minehito, who was in charge of Nomura, was good at using a lot of art, but for example, he arranged art inside the drawers and had customers open them and be happy.
-So, even though he used a lot of art, it didn't clash.
-With each action of the customer, art appears, and there is a joy of discovery.
-It's like isolating each piece of art while harmonizing it as a whole.
+Yamaguchi: What was so good about the designer Yoshimura Minehito, who was in charge on Nomura's side at the time, was that he used a lot of art, but for example, he placed art inside drawers and created a mechanism where customers would open them and be delighted.
+So even though a lot of art was used, it didn't clash.
+Art appeared with each action of the customer, and there was the joy of discovery.
+It felt like the individual pieces of art were isolated, yet harmonized as a whole.

 Turning "negatives" into "positives"

-Since the Matsuda Hyatt Centric Ginza Tokyo project, we have collaborated with NOMURA on many projects.
-One of these is the "Heralbony Art Collection" held at Hankyu Umeda Main Store in 2022.
-Initially, as a department store, the emphasis was on social significance and sales were not expected to be high, but in the end, we achieved our sales target.
-We also sold a lot of original paintings.
-Some customers purchased several pieces because they wanted to display them in their overseas villas.
+Since the Matsuda Hyatt Centric Ginza Tokyo project, we have collaborated with NOMURA Co.,Ltd. on numerous projects.
+One of them was the "Herabony Art Collection" held at Hankyu Umeda Main Store in 2022.
+Initially, the department store placed more emphasis on the social significance of the event and didn't expect much in terms of sales, but in the end, we achieved our sales target.
+Many original paintings were also sold.
+Some customers even bought several pieces to decorate their overseas villas.
 Thanks to this, we were able to hold the event again the following year and again achieved our sales target.

 Yamaguchi: That was a big event.
 The entire building was used for an event called "HARMONY FOR THE SMILE," and the key point was how to use the space in such a large event hall.
 People were not asked to buy it for charity, but because it was a good product.
 Moreover, people with disabilities and those without disabilities came to the venue in the same way.
 I think that was wonderful.